 Default kernel in PCLinuxOS

-You can find out which kernel is running in your system by typing uname -r in a terminal window.
+You can find out which kernel is running in your system by running the uname command in a terminal window.

 Reasons to do a kernel update / change